 Choosing a clinic that adheres to the principles of patient safety is crucial, like that of the Lung Institute.
 At our facilities, we know that every patient has their own story.
 No two patients are the same and no two conditions are identical.
 This means that every treatment must be tailored for each patient.
 When designing your treatment plan, we make sure to focus on your medical history and your current condition in order to ensure the best possible outcome.
 All of our treatments are designed to improve quality of life and offer the best possible service to our patients, including safety.

 With just some time and organization, you can be ready for any situation.
 If you are looking to bring awareness for yourself or loved ones with lung disease, then the Lung Institute is here to help.
-By utilizing stem cell therapy, your lungs can promote healing of tissue.
+By utilizing cellular therapy, your lungs can promote healing of tissue.
 If you would like to find out more about our available treatment options, please contact one of our patient coordinators today at (800) 729-3065 to schedule a free consultation.